Manage My Schedule and Exams

 Can I audit a course?

-No. Georgetown College does not recognize courses for audit.
+No. Georgetown University College of Arts & Sciences does not recognize courses for audit.

 I can’t complete the work for my course by the end of the semester.
 What should I do?